Simply Applesauce Muffins

 2. Whisk the flour, oats, cinnamon, baking soda, baking powder, and salt together in a large bowl until combined.
 Set aside.
 In a medium bowl, whisk the applesauce, eggs, oil, maple syrup, milk, and vanilla together until combined.
 Pour the wet ingredients into the dry ingredients, stir a few times, then add the raisins.
 Fold everything together gently just until combined and no flour pockets remain.

-4. Allow the muffins to cool for 5 minutes in the muffin pan, and then transfer to a wire rack to continue cooling or enjoy warm.
+4. Allow the muffins to cool for 5 minutes in the muffin pan, and then transfer to a cooling rack to continue cooling or enjoy warm.

-5. Muffins stay fresh covered at room temperature for a few days, then transfer to the refrigerator for up to 1 week.
+5. Muffins stay fresh covered at room temperature for a few days, or in the refrigerator for up to 1 week.

 Notes